nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

       custom rgettxantenna

-rgettxantenna - Get DUT RX antenna ID [Known Issue]
+rgettxantenna - Get DUT RX antenna ID
 =====================================

 It gets the antenna used by the DUT device for RX operations.